-Female main character, Sienna, is the best example of an effective display of someone who could equally be in favor of one position or the other.
-Sienna surprises readers and Langdon alike when she turns on him to find the final location of the sterilization virus in Venice alone, seemingly attempting to release it at the request of her lover and the villain of the novel, Zobrist.
-In the book she is pictured as a genius that would give anything to save the world, in fact she just wanted to make a change in the world for other people.
+The female main character, Sienna, is the best example of an effective display of someone who could equally be in favor of one position or the other.
+Sienna surprises readers and Langdon alike when she deceives him to find the final location of the sterilization virus in Venice alone, seemingly attempting to release it at the request of her lover and the villain of the novel, Zobrist.
+In the book she is pictured as a genius that would give anything to save the world; in fact she just wanted to make a change in the world for other people.
 Sienna’s apparent switch back and forth between sides perpetuates the equally valid sides of this argument.
 In Origin, Brown presents another large dilemma on readers.
 The book is heavy with implications of existence, science and religion and the future of humanity.
 All of these have many different standpoints and opinions of the issue, one of which is the necessity to understand the progressing technology and reconcile it with the teachings of religion.

 This concept of adapting the old to better understand the progression of the world is a theme carried over from Dan Brown’s arguably most famous novel The Da Vinci Code.
 In this book Robert Langdon and code breaker, Sophie Neveu, embark on a journey to find the secrets of the Priory of Sion so the secrets do not die with Sophie’s grandfather, the Grandmaster of the Priory.
-The ancient secrets of the Priory, which is revealed to be the location and identity of the Holy Grail, represent the beauties of the past.
+The ancient secrets of the Priory, revealed to be the location and identity of the Holy Grail, represent the beauties of the past.
 The secrets are preserved in Renaissance paintings and architecture.
-However, the tradition of the secret nature of the Grail is threatened by historian Teabing, who believes that given the changing world it is time for the secret of the Grail to be told to the world.
-The conflict in interest here boils down to the desire for humans to discover that which is hidden and when that human curiosity conflicts with the need to protect others from the potential repercussions.
-Even Langdon internally struggles with this disagreement because as an academic he feels the need to reveal the information and spread knowledge, however he ultimately decides to keep the information he rediscovered a secret.
+However, the tradition of the secret nature of the Grail is threatened by historian Teabing, who believes that given the changing nature of the world it is time for the secret of the Grail to be unveiled.
+The conflict in interest here boils down to the desire for humans to discover that which is hidden, and when that human curiosity conflicts with the need to protect others from the potential repercussions.
+Even Langdon internally struggles with this disagreement.
+As an academic he feels the need to reveal the information and spread knowledge; however, he ultimately decides to keep the information he rediscovered a secret.
 This theme of the debate between preserving the old traditions and moving into a modern world is seen in Origin through a bit different lens.

 In Origin the conflict is one of scientific innovation rather than age old secrets, and scientific discovery has historically always found a way into the world despite the best attempts of the church or other organizations to keep it quiet.
 The question is Origin is not whether or not to reveal the information that Kirsch had planned to share, but rather how to respond.
 Origin itself does not actually answer this question, most likely because there is no clear proven way to unite the customs of religion and the modern surprises of science.
-It is yet to be shown whether the scientific elements of Brown’s fictitious discoveries could be accurate, however Brown did effectively identify points of contention for the future with the internalization and questioning of the base beliefs of many people’s lives.
+It is yet to be shown whether the scientific elements of Brown’s fictitious discoveries could be accurate.
+Brown did, however, effectively identify points of contention for the future with the internalization and questioning of the base beliefs of many people’s lives.